raspberrypilearning/getting-started-with-the-pico/en/step_6.md

 timer.init(freq=2.5, mode=Timer.PERIODIC, callback=blink)
 ```

-The parameter to the Timer constructor is a timer number from 1 to 14.
-Some timers are used for specific functions but 7 and above can be used.

-<mark>Is this correct for this implementation of Timer?
-Which timers can be used?</mark>

 Click 'Run' and your program will blink the led on and off until you click the Stop button.

 --- /task ---

-<mark>Should we mention the Variables panel and/or debug stepping in this step?</mark>

-<mark>Your file is only saved on the device at this point.
-What is the best workflow to also save a copy on your computer?
-Just remember to do 'Save as a copy ...' regularly or is there something better?</mark>

-<mark>Is there any way to access the Python files via USB Mass storage mode?</mark>

 --- save ---